 Astounding Fact #1: Darwin was an avid breeder of fancy pigeons

 Darwin was nuts about it.
 He talks about his habit with his usual humility.

 “Believing that it is always best to study some special group, I have, after deliberation, taken up domestic pigeons.”
 (Darwin, p.
 26)

-Fun fact: In his book A Short History of Nearly Everything, Bill Bryson claims that Dawson was actually obsessed with earthworms and only took up pigeons on the advice of one of the editors who rejected an early version of On the Origin of Species.
+Fun fact: In his book A Short History of Nearly Everything, Bill Bryson claims that Darwin was actually obsessed with earthworms and only took up pigeons on the advice of one of the editors who rejected an early version of On the Origin of Species.

 Read a little further and you quickly realize how much work the phrases “after deliberation” and “taken up domestic pigeons” are doing in that sentence.
 They make what was clearly an obsession of history-altering proportions sound like a modest gentlemanly pursuit.

 Once Darwin launches into his multi-page discussion of the visual and skeletal differences between a dozen different fancy pigeon breeds, the façade of modest gentleman breeder falls away.
 He’s obviously read every fancy pigeon treatise he could get his hands on, including several ancient and presumably hard to find ones.
 He must have spent years measuring pigeon jaws, legs, toes, vertebrae, and furcula (the wishbone).
 He took extensive notes on the subject of oil glands (or the lack thereof), flight patterns, individual pigeon voices and dispositions, plumage development, and the various types of down on the hatchlings.